TULiberalArts/Feinstein-Center-for-American-Jewish-History/pages/advisory-committee.md

 ___

-**Carly Zimmerman** is the CEO of [Challah for Hunger](http://challahforhunger.org/), a Philadelphia based non-profit with an international impact that inspires young people to “bake a difference” through challah baking, advocacy and philanthropy.
+**Carly Zimmerman** is the Senior Relationship Director at BBYO.
+She previously served at CEO of [Challah for Hunger](http://challahforhunger.org/) for six years, leading efforts to end hunger on college campuses.
 Carly holds a M.A. in Jewish Professional Studies from the Spertus Institute of Jewish Learning and Leadership and a B.A. in History and Political Science from the University of Pittsburgh.
-Prior to Challah for Hunger, Carly worked as the Jewish Life Director at Hillel at Pitt and Temple University.
-She lives and works in Philadelphia with her husband Michael, where she spends most free time outside on a bike or a walk with her two dogs.
+Carly is co-chair of the Women of Vision grantmaking committee.